-11.2.2 Preliminary Expansion Plan Meeting: During the second quarter of each calendar year, the Transmission Owner will meet with all interested Stakeholders to explain and discuss: the Transmission Owner's preliminary transmission expansion plan, which is also input into that year's SERC (or other applicable NERC region's) regional model;
+11.2.2 Preliminary Expansion Plan Meeting: During the second quarter of each calendar year, the Transmission Owner will meet with all interested Stakeholders to explain and discuss: the Transmission Owner's preliminary transmission expansion plan, which is also input into that year's SERC (or other applicable NERC region's) regional model; internal model updating and any other then-current coordination study activities with the transmission providers in the Florida Reliability Coordinating Council ("FRCC"); and any ad hoc coordination study

-As indicated infra at footnote 1, all references in the regional planning portion of this Attachment K (Sections 11-31) to a transmission "plan," "planning," or "plans" should be construed to refer to regional transmission planning and the Transmission Owner's participation in the regional planning only.
+The expectation is that in any given planning cycle the Transmission Owner's ten year transmission expansion plan, along with those of other Sponsors, will be included in the regional transmission plan.
 Processes relevant to local transmission planning are set forth in Sections 1-10 and govern all local transmission plans.
 Moreover, the iterative nature of transmission planning bears emphasis, with underlying assumptions, needs, and data inputs continually changing to reflect market decisions, load service requirements, and other developments.
 A transmission plan, thus, only represents the status of transmission planning when the plan was prepared.

-A regional transmission expansion plan completed during one calendar year (and presented to Stakeholders at that calendar year's Annual Transmission Planning Summit) is implemented the following calendar year.
+A regional transmission expansion plan completed during one calendar year (and presented to Stakeholders at that calendar year's Annual Transmission Planning Summit) is intended to be the starting point plan for the following calendar year.
 For example, the regional transmission expansion plan developed during 2014 and presented at the 2014 Annual Transmission Planning Summit is for the 2015 calendar year.

-internal model updating and any other then-current coordination study activities with the transmission providers in the Florida Reliability Coordinating Council ("FRCC"); and any ad hoc coordination study activities that might be occurring.
+activities that might be occurring.
 These preliminary transmission expansion plan, internal model updating, and coordination study activities will be described to the Stakeholders, with this meeting providing them an opportunity to supply their input and feedback, including the transmission plan/enhancement alternatives that the Stakeholders would like the Transmission Owner and the Sponsors to consider.
+The Transmission Owner will also provide an update as to the status of its regional planning analyses performed pursuant to Section 21.
 In addition, the Transmission Owner will address transmission planning issues that the Stakeholders may raise and otherwise discuss with Stakeholders developments at the SERC (or other applicable NERC region's) reliability assessment process.